oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 =================  ====================  =======================================
-resource_id        INT UNSIGNED          resource identifier node               VARCHAR(200)          node name besteffort         ENUM('YES','NO')      specify if the resource accepts or not
+resource_id        INT UNSIGNED          resource identifier node               VARCHAR(200)          node name besteffort         ENUM('YES', 'NO')     specify if the resource accepts or not
-                   DEFAULT 'YES'         besteffort jobs deploy             ENUM('YES','NO')      specify if the resource accepts or not DEFAULT 'NO'          deployment jobs expiry_date        DATETIME              used in desktop computing mode to know when a resource is considered to be offline desktop_computing  ENUM('YES','NO')      specify if the resource is a desktop DEFAULT 'NO'          computing resource or not last_job_date      INT UNSIGNED          unix time of the end of the last job cm_availability    INT UNSIGNED          unix time when the resource will not be
+                   DEFAULT 'YES'         besteffort jobs deploy             ENUM('YES', 'NO')     specify if the resource accepts or not DEFAULT 'NO'          deployment jobs expiry_date        DATETIME              used in desktop computing mode to know when a resource is considered to be offline desktop_computing  ENUM('YES', 'NO')     specify if the resource is a desktop DEFAULT 'NO'          computing resource or not last_job_date      INT UNSIGNED          unix time of the end of the last job cm_availability    INT UNSIGNED          unix time when the resource will not be